smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 Configuring Routes
 ------------------

-The example Workbench Activity ``interactivespaces.example.activity.routable.input`` reads from a route whose global topic name is ``/example/routable/channel1``.
+The example Workbench Activity ``smartspaces.example.activity.routable.input`` reads from a route whose global topic name is ``/example/routable/channel1``.
 The Activity has the following configuration parameters: